 Most often, you will move into a home that has appliances installed and ready, as things like washers and dryers and other large appliances are awkward items to move.
 However, there will be a time when you'll need to move and install a washer and a dryer.
-Perhaps it may be a favorite appliance you want to keep, or the previous house owner left you without a washer or a dryer and you decide to buy a used model that doesn't come with a service installer.
+Perhaps it may be a favorite appliance you want to keep, or the previous house owner left you without a washer or a dryer, and you decide to buy a used model that doesn't come with a service installer.
 You can, of course, get the washer installed if you're willing to pay, but here's help if you want to do it yourself and save some money on your moving budget.

 - If the washer is to be installed in a spot where the plumbing has not been prepped, you will have to run hot and cold water lines to the washer which may require the help of a plumber if you're not sure how to run lines.
 Remember to have shut-off valves.
 A water hammer arrester is also a good idea to help regulate water pressure and prevent that awful clanging sound you sometimes hear in the water pipes.
 The average household water pressure is about 60 psi.
 You can check the pressure with a gauge.
 Wiring is best left to an electrician if the location is brand new and unwired.

 - Ensure that the floor is level.
 Get help to put the washer in place as they are heavy to move.
 Washers are designed to be heavy so that they do not shift unduly when in operation (especially during the spin cycle).
-Make sure the cords and hoses are within easy reach of their sources.
+Make sure the washing machine hoses and cords are within easy reach of their sources.
 You do not want the hoses kinked or stretched out and pulling out of their attachments.
 Avoid using an electrical extension cord.
-All the cords and hoses should reach their sources easily so there is no tightness or constriction to the flow.
+All the cords and hoses should reach their sources easily, so there is no tightness or constriction in the flow.

 - Next, attach the hoses to their respective hot and cold connections.
 If your washer has a water suppression valve, refer to the owner's manual to ensure it is connected correctly.